Dementia describes a collection of symptoms caused by disorders affecting the brain.

 You may have concerns about someone you know showing changes in thinking, mood and behaviour.
 Gently encouraging a memory check with their doctor can be a great place to start.

-How carers communicate or interact with someone living with CTE dementia can improve the person’s responses.
+How you communicate or interact with someone living with CTE dementia can improve the person’s responses.
 It can be helpful to seek role-play assistance from a psychologist or occupational therapist trained in head injury.

-Carer support is available from Dementia Australia.
+Support is available from Dementia Australia.

 © Dementia Australia 2021 Source: Chronic Traumatic Encephalopathy or CTE dementia by Dr Rowena Mobbs (2021)